CiscoDevNet/netACL/README.md

 ### Application Overview

 ACLs are a fundamental portion for the configuration of routers in enterprise and SP networks.
-ACLs (composed of multiple access control elements (ACE)) are applied on a per-interface basis.
-Operators are faced with the daunting task of ACL management and deployment given a large number of routers in a network.
+ACLs (composed of multiple access control elements (ACE)) are applied on a per-router/per-interface basis.
+Operators are faced with the daunting task of ACL management and deployment given a large number of routers in a network.The work involved is O(# of routers * # of interfaces per router)

 In most (if not all) cases, operators will resort to customized scripts.
 These require constant maintenance and worse, must support multi-vendor networks.
-Thus an application that "abstracts away" the specifics of ACL configuration but makes it easier automate deployment is required.
+An application that "abstracts away" the specifics of ACL configuration but makes it easier automate deployment is required.
 With a nice GUI.
 And multi-vendor support.
 On open source.
+All good.

-netACL addresses all of the requirements. netACL visualizes a router network and enables the operator to easily define, then point/click for deployment.
+netACL addresses all of the requirements. netACL visualizes a router network.
+The operator to easily define, then point/click for deployment.
 It runs on top of ODL and uses netconf to exchange ACL configuration information with the router(s).

 The architecture netACL is depicted here.